-44 7 144 1 40 711 71 40.75 4 11.
-I Welcome 12.
+11. I Welcome 12.
 I Use Tele- 13.
 I Focus on In- 14.
 I Personal- 15.
-I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone pro- and services rele- listen in order I am friendly to enthusiasm using fessionally: vant to each cus- to: every customer the 15/5 Rule: tomer's specific in my presence -Within three needs by: Lean cus- by: At 15 fee, rings and with a tomer's make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE offering op- ences other work Using the tions & sug- and conver- At 5 feet, main- customer's gestions Remember sations taining eye name, when them contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the caller, "May I every level time of day please place Demonstrating , When approgreeting (Good you on warmth, com- And acting priate, asking morning, good hold?" passion, and upon them if I can help afternoon, empathy when pos- good evening) Allowing the J. J sible Using their good evening) caller to end 5.5.0 name the call ine sun Saying thank you ,
+I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone pro- and services rele- listen in order I am friendly to enthusiasm using fessionally: vant to each cus- to: every customer the 15/5 Rule: tomer's specific in my presence -Within three needs by: Lean cus- by: • At 15 fee, rings and with a tomer's make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE offering op- ences other work Using the tions & sug- and conver- At 5 feet, main- taining eye customer's name, when gestions Remember them sations contact, greet appropriate Asking the Making eye the customer right ques- • Offer assis- contact and by name, if known, and the Asking the caller, "May I tions tance at every level smiling time of day please place Demonstrating everylever • When approgreeting (Good vou on warmth, com- • And acting priate, asking morning, good hold?" passion, and upon them if I can help afternoon, noidi empathy when pos- in r can neip good evening) • Allowing the Cinputity sible Using their good evening) caller to end 51510 name the call Saying thank you